- Condominiums LP

 Charming Puerto Vallarta is a lively small city of red tiled roofs and cobblestone streets, roosters, donkeys and iguanas, friendly locals, expatriates and fun loving tourists.
 Nestled between the brilliant Banderas Bay and the lush tropical forests of the Sierra Madre mountains on the west coast of Mexico (see map), Vallarta has been known for decades for its long sandy beaches, beautiful ocean and mountain views, handsome men, happening nightlife and its many fine restaurants and romantic dining.
-Whether sunbathing at the popular gay beach, sailing on one of the fun cruises, bike riding along the Cuale River, whale watching on sun drenched Banderas Bay or dancing the night away at one of your favorite local gay bars & clubs, there is something for you to adore and fall in love with in Puerto Vallarta.
+Whether sunbathing at the popular gay beach at the Blue and Green chairs, sailing on one of the fun cruises, bike riding along the Cuale River, whale watching on sun drenched Banderas Bay or drinking and dancing the night away at one of your favorite local gay bars or nightclubs, there is something for you to adore and fall in love with in Puerto Vallarta.

 Puerto Vallarta is now one of the top gay-friendly vacation destinations abroad and a great place to visit and live.
-The population here has grown rapidly from some 12,500 in 1964 to around 250,000 inhabitants in 2009.
+The population here has grown rapidly from some 12,500 in 1964 to over 255,000 inhabitants in 2010, making it the second largest city in the state of Jalisco.
 Approximately two and a half million Mexican and foreign tourists visit the port city every year, so today it's one of Mexico's major beach resort towns and travel destinations.
 The local economy is largely based on tourism, but also on construction and a variety of agricultural products.

-As with most port cities, Puerto Vallarta has a tradition of tolerance and open-mindedness and is certainly one of the most gay-friendly holiday spots in Mexico and Latin America.
-The local newspaper La Tribuna de la Bahia conducted an unofficial survey in November 1999 and found that a majority of the people surveyed said they would have no problem with a gay mayor (which has in fact happened), as long as he was qualified for the job.
+As with most port cities, Vallarta has a tradition of tolerance and open-mindedness and is certainly one of the most friendly holiday spots in Mexico and all of Latin America, with a large and thriving local gay and lesbian community.
+The local newspaper La Tribuna de la Bahia conducted an unofficial survey in November 1999 and found that a majority of the people surveyed said they would have no problem with a gay mayor (which has in fact since happened), as long as he was qualified for the job.

 As an additional natural attraction,

-watching tours, and the city is also increasingly popular for its annual
+watching tours.
+Our city is also increasingly popular for its annual

-Lady of Guadalupe festival from December 1-12 each year (see many pictures
+Lady of Guadalupe festival from December 1-12 each year, and the local

-at all of the links just mentioned).
-The Mexicans are known for their friendliness
+links just mentioned).
+The Mexicans are known for their friendliness and

 are no exception.